CancerDataAggregator/cda-service-python-client/docs/QueryApi.md

     id = "id_example" # str | Query ID
-    offset = 0 # int | The number of entries to skip (optional) if omitted the server will use the default value of 0 limit = 100 # int | The numbers of entries to return per page of data (optional) if omitted the server will use the default value of 100
+    offset = 0 # int | The number of entries to skip (optional) if omitted the server will use the default value of 0 limit = 100 # int | The numbers of entries to return per page of data (optional) if omitted the server will use the default value of 100 format = "JSON" # str | Output format (optional) if omitted the server will use the default value of "JSON" include_headers = "true" # str | Include the column headers in TSV returns (optional) if omitted the server will use the default value of "true"

     # example passing only required values which don't have defaults set
     try: